niemopen/niem-naming-design-rules/ndr6-outline.md

     <figcaption><i>Figure 3-1: High-level view of the NIEM metamodel</i></figcaption>
   </figure>
 </center>

 - A *class* defines the content of a corresponding *object* (or *resource*) in a message.
 - A *datatype* defines the allowed values of a corresponding atomic *literal value* in a message.
 - A class has one or more *properties*.
-An *object property*, defines a subject-predicate-value relationship between an object and another object.
+An *object property* defines a subject-predicate-value relationship between an object and another object.
 A *data property* defines a relationship between an object and a literal value.
 - A *namespace* is a collection of uniquely-named components; described in more detail in section 3.4.

 Figure 3-2 below illustrates the relationships among metamodel components and the corresponding message objects and values.